Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/unit-testing.md

 function is an isolatable unit of functionality.
 It is possible to write large functions that do many things, but that makes them harder to test (and harder to develop and maintain in general).
-In our Ghost Hoax app we aim to isolate one repsonsibility in each function, and if we need a function to return a complex result we let it call on other user-defined functions.
+In our Ghost Hoax app we aim to isolate one repsonsibility in each function, and if we need a function to return a complex result we let it call on other user-defined functions to manage the various components.

-Test driven development is a development strategy that creates the tests before writing the functions to which the tests apply.
+*Test driven development* is a development strategy that creates tests before writing the functions to which the tests apply.
 Those initial tests will fail because the functionality has not yet been implemented, and the developer then develops the function so that it will pass the tests.
 We rarely apply test driven development in our own work because we find it more natural to write the function before the tests, but advocates of the method correctly point out that test driven development has the advantage of ensuring that the developer both tests everything and does not write anything that cannot be tested.

 ## Limitations to unit testing

 Unit testing is only as good as the tests and the test coverage.
-It isn’t possible to test everything, so a test suite can never be complete, and the tests themselves are, after all, user-defined functions, which means that they themselves can also have bugs.
+It isn’t possible to test everything, so a test suite can never be complete, and the tests themselves are, after all, user-defined functions, which means that they themselves can also contain bugs.
 An important part of the “cannot test everything” issue is that some coding errors reveal themselves only at a level higher than an individual function.
-Software development often combines unit testing with *integration testing* (to verify that units interact correctly) and *end-to-end* testing (to verify the integrity of the system at a higher level).
-Despite all of these limitations, we find that the effort of writing unit tests is quickly repaid by more robust and maintainable code, and we rarely undertake a project of any appreciable size without writing unit tests for our functions.
+For that reason software development often combines unit testing with *integration testing* (to verify that units interact correctly) and *end-to-end* testing (to verify the integrity of the system at a higher level).
+Despite all of the limitations to unit testing, we find that the effort of writing unit tests is quickly repaid by more robust and maintainable code, and we rarely undertake a project of any appreciable size without writing unit tests for our functions.

 ## Unit-testing humor

-An example of how even with too many tests there can never be enough tests:
+Even with too many tests there can never be enough tests:

 >A software QA engineer walks into a bar.
 He orders a beer.
 Orders 0 beers.
 Orders 99999999999 beers.
 Orders a lizard.
 Orders -1 beers.
 Orders a ueicbksjdhd.
 >